uaraven/windsock_owm/readme.md

 ## A note about correctness

 At the beginning there might be no wind data available or the wind data could be retrieved for the incorrect location (the last location where device was on).
-Windsock OWM continiusly updates weather data and 5 minutes into your ride you should get correct wind information for your location.
+It may take from 1 to 5 minutes before Windsock OWM starts showing correct data.
+After that wind data is updated every 10 minutes.

 Still, wind strength and direction shown by Windsock OWM may not reflect what you experience in the real life.
 Treat it as an approximate suggestion, not as the definite truth.